AsheraCordova/Core/README.md

 offsetHorizontal 	| Horizontal Offset from the bounds calculated using the bounds type. e.g. 10dp offsetVertical		| Vertical Offset from the bounds calculated using the bounds type. e.g. 10dp boundsConverter 	| Custom converter which extends [OverlayBoundsConverter](https://raw.githubusercontent.com/AsheraCordova/Plugin_Converter/main/src/com/ashera/converter/OverlayBoundsConverter.java).
 If custom logic is required, extend the OverlayBoundsConverter and register it using new key "overlay_bounds_new" e.g. ConverterFactory.register("overlay_bounds_new", new ExtendedOverlayBoundsConverter());

+### Custom Keyboard
+The EditText, TextInputlayoutEditText have been extended to add the following attributes to support custom keyboard:

+Name                	| Description
+-------------       	| -------------
+inputView				| Layout template of custom keyboard i.e. [Custom Keyboard sample](https://github.com/AsheraCordova/playground/blob/main/android_backup/res/layout/custom_keyboard_layout.xml) inputViewParent			| Id of the parent under root fragment under which the keyboard will be displayed

+### Custom Scrollbar
+The ScrollView, HorizontalScrollView, androidx.recyclerview.widget.RecyclerView and androidx.core.widget.NestedScrollView have been extended to add the following attributes to support custom scrollbar:

+Name                	| Description
+-------------       	| -------------
+customScrollbarLayout	| Layout template of custom scrollbat i.e. [Custom Scrollbar sample](https://github.com/AsheraCordova/playground/blob/main/android_backup/res/layout/custom_scrollbar.xml) overlayCustomScrollbar	| Attribute used to overlay scrollbar in swt as scrollbars cannot be hidden in swt. scrollbars				| Attribute used to hide the scrollbar.
+Used in android, web and ios platforms.

+Note: All widgets needs to be wrapped in Framelayout.
+Custombar will be added to the end of Framelayout